Pillar guide · UK homes

 The flagship £13.2bn domestic energy scheme.
 Qualifying households access up to £12,000+ in grants and 0% interest loans toward solar, batteries and heat pumps.
 Aimed at lower-income owner-occupiers and private renters with EPC D or below.

-Under ECO4, energy companies fund free solar installations for eligible low-income households.
+Under available funding, energy companies fund free solar installations for eligible low-income households.
 Alliant checks eligibility and handles the full application — you don't approach energy companies directly.

 Smart Export Guarantee (SEG)